Hyperboloidal similarity coordinates and a globally stable blowup profile for supercritical wave maps: Introduction

 The key ingredient for the proof of Theorem \ref{thm:main} is the introduction of a novel coordinate system $(s,y)$ which we call ``hyperboloidal similarity coordinates'' (HSC).
 The coordinates are defined by the function $\eta_T$ in Theorem \ref{thm:main}, i.e.,

-and depicted in Fig.~\eqref{fig:HSC}.
+and depicted in Fig.~\ref{fig:HSC}.

 The coordinate system is hyperboloidal in the sense of \cite{Fri83, Zen11} but at the same time compatible with self-similarity, that is to say, the fraction $\frac{x}{T-t}=-\frac{y}{h(y)}$ is independent of the new time coordinate $s$.
 The hyperboloidal similarity coordinates are a generalization of the standard similarity coordinates $(\tau,\xi)=(-\log(T-t), \frac{x}{T-t})$ which are traditionally used in the study of self-similar blowup \cite{MerZaa03, MerZaa05}.
 By their very definition, the coordinates $(\tau,\xi)$ are restricted to $t<T$.
 This limitation is not present in the HSC.
+More precisely, the point is that the slices of constant $s$ are curved, as opposed to the constant $\tau$ slices.
+As a consequence, the coordinate system $(s,y)$ covers a much larger portion of spacetime than the traditional similarity coordinates $(\tau,\xi)$, see Fig.~\ref{fig:HSC}.

 The bulk of the paper is concerned with the development of a nonlinear perturbation theory in the coordinates $(s,y)$ that is capable of controlling the wave maps flow near the blowup solution $u_T^*$.
 The approach is similar in spirit to the earlier works \cite{Don11, DonSchAic12}, where the standard similarity coordinates $(\tau,\xi)$ are used, and based on semigroup methods, nonself-adjoint spectral theory, and ideas from infinite-dimensional dynamical systems.